-If you’re a koi enthusiast who enjoys having a peaceful water feature in your backyard, building a koi pond can be a rewarding experience.
+If you’re a koi enthusiast who enjoys having a low-maintenance koi pond in your backyard, building a koi pond can be a rewarding experience.
 However, maintaining a koi pond can be challenging, especially if you’re new to maintaining a pond.
-This article will provide a few tips for creating a low-maintenance koi pond to keep your pond water clean and clear with minimal effort.
+A low-maintenance Koi pond does not mean a no maintenance pond.

 Location and Size of Your Koi Pond

 When choosing a location for your koi fish pond, you must consider factors such as shade, sunlight, and accessibility.
 Koi ponds should ideally be located in an area that receives partial sunlight to prevent excessive algae growth.

 The size of your koi pond will depend on the number of koi fish you plan to keep.
 As a rule of thumb, each koi fish requires at least 250 gallons of water.
 So, if you want to keep ten koi, your pond should contain at least 2,500 gallons of water.
 Additionally, you should ensure that the pond is situated in an area that is easily accessible.

 The design and construction of your low-maintenance koi pond are crucial.
 A poorly designed pond can lead to excessive maintenance and poor water quality.
 A pressure under-gravel system is one of the best designs for a low-maintenance koi pond.

 This design uses a gravel layer at the pond’s bottom with a pump under the rock.
 The pump circulates water through the gravel, creating a biological filtration system that removes harmful substances from the water.
 This system is highly efficient and requires the least amount of maintenance.
 However, you should expect that even a well-built pond will need frequent attention.